AICAN-Research/FAST-Pathology/README.md

 -----------------------------------
 Download an appropriate installer from the [release page](https://github.com/SINTEFMedtek/FAST-Pathology/releases/).
 Installers for Win10 and Ubuntu (18 and 20) are available.

 **NOTE:** FastPathology depends on OpenCL.
 Most Windows machines have OpenCL by default, whereas Ubuntu does not.
-Thus, for Ubuntu depending on which CPU/GPU you have and want to use install: [NVIDIA CUDA Toolkit](https://developer.nvidia.com/cuda-10.1-download-archive-base) or [Intel OpenCL SDK](https://software.intel.com/content/www/us/en/develop/tools/opencl-sdk.html).
+Thus, for Ubuntu, OpenCL can be installed by installing: [NVIDIA CUDA Toolkit](https://developer.nvidia.com/cuda-10.1-download-archive-base) or [Intel OpenCL SDK](https://software.intel.com/content/www/us/en/develop/tools/opencl-sdk.html).

 Test data
 -----------------------------------